matDOTviguier/bresse/README.md

 Bresse is a Python 3 parametric endpoint service checker that runs ontop Debian Linux.
 It could run whereever Python 3 (and some dependencies are met) runs well and from where each endpoint under test is reachable.
 It has just been validated under certain circumstances.
 Debian 11 and ipv4 network are circumstances.

 ## Why in the world do you need another endpoint tester ?
-In our production system, we have to be waked up if a system is down while it should be up.
+In our production system, we have (humans) to be waked up if a system is down while it should be up, and we really all love to sleep/tinker clockwise.

 ## How it works ?